Do RTK/PPK drones give you better results than GCPs?

 Single grid, height = 102 m (GSD 2.5 cm), overlap 80%

-While flying over a field, the connection is generally going well without too much obstruction.
+While flying over a field, we can expect that the connection will not meet too many obstruction.
 Our RTK flight has 99% of the camera positions fixed so clearly, no post-processing (PPK) is needed.

 Here we compare the accuracy from the RTK flight without using any GCPs and the standalone-mode flight with well-distributed GCPs.
 The result from RTK flight in the field is quite impressive.